ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/Chapter1/README.md

 ### Chapter 1: Introduction to probability and random variables

-- Definition of probability (...).
+- Definition of probability & random variables.
-- Discrete and continuous probability.
-Probability distributions.
+- Probability distributions, discrete and continuous distributions.
 - Examples of probability distributions.
 Binomial, Poisson, Gaussian.
 - Sampling from a distribution.
 Comoputing momenta of a distribution.